JEndler/endler.tech/index.md

 Hey, I'm Jakob 👋

+You've just stumbled upon my little corner of the internet.
+I'm trying to keep this up-to-date as a quick way to see what I'm up to.

 ## Me in 10 seconds

 I'm a data engineer turned startup founder, currently working on [Datapods](https://datapods.app), and on [Robowriter](https://robowriter.de).